AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Project asset transfer example

-The steps below show an example for transfering a `project` asset to another user (using the steps described above), as follows:
+The steps below show an example for transferring a `project` asset to another user (using the steps described above), as follows:

 1. The admin retrieves the asset owner user ID and the recipient user ID by using the [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API).
 This shows that the user ID of the owner is `OwnerExample111.e` and the recipient is `RecipientExample222.e`.
 2. The admin retrieves the number and type of assets for the owner with the **GET user asset count** endpoint.
 This shows two `project` type assets owned by `OwnerImsUserIdExample`.
-3. The admin uses the [GET projects by user](https://developer.adobe.com/cja-apis/docs/api/#operation/projects_getProjects) endpoint within the [Project API](https://developer.adobe.com/cja-apis/docs/api/#tag/Projects-APIs) to retrievethe asset ID of the projects to be transferred, as shown in the example request and response below:
+3. The admin uses the [GET projects by user](https://developer.adobe.com/cja-apis/docs/api/#operation/projects_getProjects) endpoint within the [Project API](https://developer.adobe.com/cja-apis/docs/api/#tag/Projects-APIs) to retrieve the asset ID of the projects to be transferred, as shown in the example request and response below:

 ### Example requests and responses for a project API call